reasonml/reasonml.github.io/docs/type.md

 Type aliases are required in some cases, such as working with [variants](variant.md) or [records](record.md).

-## Type Arguments
+## Type Parameters

-Types can have arguments.
-This is useful when defining structures that work with many types of values.
+Types can accept type parameters, which are similar to generics in other languages.
+Parameterized types are useful when defining structures that work with many types of values.
 Having a single `list` type with an argument that can be `int`, `float`, or `string`, is better than having three concrete `intList`, `floatList`, and `stringList` types.

-Arguments are prefixed with a single `'` when defining the type:
+Parameters are prefixed with a single `'` when defining the type:

 ```reason
 type list('item) = ...
 ```

-When using this type as an annotation the argument must be filled in with a concrete type:
+When using this type as an annotation the parameter can be filled in with a concrete type:

 ```reason